kbaker49/kbaker49/README.md

 - **Technologies Used**: Virtualization technologies, OpenEMR, Synthea, HAPI-FHIR.
 - **Skills Demonstrated**: Proficiency in system configuration, healthcare informatics, data generation, and interoperability standards.

-Certainly!
-Here's a project description for your "Predicting Round Winner in Competitive CS:GO" final project:

 ### Predicting Round Winner in Competitive CS:GO

 - **Objective**: Developed a predictive model to forecast the outcome of rounds in competitive Counter-Strike: Global Offensive (CS:GO) matches.